Vines and Postas

 Other Games with the Vines Deck:

 Gin Rummy: We’ve discovered that the Vines Deck is actually pretty great for Gin Rummy.
 So great, in fact, that you don’t need any changes to the rules.
 Whatever your preferred version of Gin Rummy, give it a shot with the five-suited deck.
-You’ll find that you can go gin with two five-card sets, which we think is an improvement over the standard poker deck!
+You’ll find that you can go gin with two five-card sets, which we actually think is an improvement over the standard poker deck!

 Poker: We don’t have anything to add to the thousands of poker variants that already exist, at least not yet.
-If you want to play poker with the Vines deck, just remember that five of a kind is still the best hand (and is now actually possible, unlike in real poker) and that a flush is now so hard that it outranks four of a kind.
+If you want to play poker with the Vines deck, remember that five of a kind is still the best hand (and is now actually possible, unlike in real poker) and that a flush is now so hard that it outranks four of a kind.

 If you want a betting and bluffing game similar to poker, try Holdout for the Postas Deck, below.
 It can also be played with the Vines deck.